SparseWorld: A Flexible, Adaptive, and Efficient 4D Occupancy World Model Powered by Sparse and Dynamic Queries: Introduction

-To overcome the limitations of existing world models, and inspired by recent sparse occupancy perception models \cite{opus,sparseocc}, we propose SparseWorld, a fully sparse 4D occupancy world model built upon sparse and dynamic queries, as show in Figure 1(c).
-SparseWorld follows a ``perceive-then-forecast" paradigm: it first adaptively constructs the extended-range occupancy queries at the current timestamp, and then regresses the future motion of scene elements relative to the ego vehicle, moving beyond traditional classification on static grids.
+To overcome these limitations, inspired by recent sparse occupancy perception models \cite{opus,sparseocc}, we propose SparseWorld, a fully sparse 4D occupancy world model built on sparse and dynamic queries, as show in Figure 1(c).
+Following a ``perceive-then-forecast" paradigm, SparseWorld adaptively constructs extended-range occupancy queries, and regresses the future motion of scene elements relative to the ego vehicle, moving beyond static grid classification.

-Taking learnable queries as input, we propose a \textbf{Range-Adaptive Perception} module built with stacked decoders featuring temporal-spatial multi-head self-attention.
-To fully exploit the flexibility of queries and enhance the perception adaptability, we incorporate an Adaptive Scaling sub-module that encodes ego vehicle's historical trajectory to modulate the initial distribution of queries.
-Building on the continuity and dynamics of queries, we further propose a \textbf{State-Conditioned Forecasting} module, where the ego query interacts with concurrent scene queries through spatial modulation.
-In this module, regression-guided migration replaces traditional ``in-place classification" to capture the element motions for continuous and plausible forecasting.
+We introduce a \textbf{Range-Adaptive Perception} module that takes learnable queries as input and employs stacked decoders featuring temporal-spatial fusion.
+To fully enhance the perception adaptability, an Adaptive Scaling sub-module encodes ego vehicle's historical trajectory to modulate the initial distribution of queries.
+Leveraging the continuity and dynamics of queries, we further design a \textbf{State-Conditioned Forecasting} module, where the ego query interacts with scene queries via spatial modulation,and regression-guided migration replaces traditional ``in-place classification" to for continuous and plausible motion forecasting.

-Additionally, we propose a targeted \textbf{Temporal-Aware Self-Scheduling} training strategy that implicitly partitions the timestamp distribution of queries and enables the model to autonomously learn timestamp assignments during training, which significantly improves both training efficiency and autonomy.
+We further introduce a targeted \textbf{Temporal-Aware Self-Scheduling} training strategy that implicitly partitions query timestamps, allowing the model to autonomously learn timestamp assignments during training, which significantly improves training efficiency and autonomy.

 To validate the effectiveness of SparseWorld, we conducted extensive experiments on the Occ3d-nuScenes \cite{occ3d} benchmark, comparing it with other state-of-the-art methods.
 The experimental results demonstrat that SparseWorld significantly outperforms dense models in both forecasting and planning tasks.
 Specifically, SparseWorld surpasses PreWorld \cite{preworld} by 20\%–40\% mIoU in future occupancy forecasting, and reduces collision rate in trajectory planning by half.
 Moreover, our SparseWorld achieves an approximate 7x speedup in inference compared to dense methods, greatly enhancing its practicality for real-world deployment.